arcs-njit-edu/docs/docs/Software/slurm/slurm.md

 print(df.to_markdown(index=False))
 ```
 4. Check Quota
 Faculty PIs are allocated 300,000 Service Units (SU) per year upon request at no cost, which can be utilized via `--qos=standard` on the SLURM job.
 It's important to regularly check the usage of SUs so that users can be aware of their consumption and switch to `--qos=low` to prevent exhausting all allocated SUs.
-Users can check their quota using `quota_info UCID` command, replace `UCID` with your NJIT UCID.
+Users can check their quota using the `quota_info UCID` command, and replace `UCID` with your NJIT UCID.
 For example, if your UCID is `ab1234` then use
 ```bash
 [ab1234@login01 ~]$ quota_info ab1234
 Group quotas for xy1234